The Edge of Night: The cancellation of The Edge of Night, along with ABC's relinquishing of what had become a death slot at the time of the show's demise, had a major impact on the first-run syndication market as ABC affiliates sought new programming to fill the open timeslot in the midst of the 1984–85 television season. The most significant impact occurred in the New York City market, where the cancellation of The Edge of Night created an opening on ABC's East Coast flagship, WABC-TV. Taking advantage of this opening, distributor King World Productions reached an agreement to move the syndicated revival of Jeopardy!, already in the middle of its first season, over to WABC's open 4 p.m. slot from WNBC-TV, where it had been airing in an overnight time slot.Episode status

-In December 1986, after struggling to find a strong lead-out to complement Jeopardy! before its 5 p.m. newscast, WABC filled the entire hour with The Oprah Winfrey Show (also distributed by King World, which came to dominate the 4 p.m. timeslot in New York and many other markets).
-At the same time, WABC moved Jeopardy! to the primetime access hour at 7 p.m., pushing ABC's broadcast of World News Tonight ahead by a half-hour and reducing the length of its 6 p.m. newscast to 30 minutes; locally, this move would later repeat itself at WNBC and WCBS-TV, and eventually at network affiliates in many other markets where such scheduling patterns are now considered standard practice for the broadcast television industry.

-As of 2021, the 4 p.m. time slot is now largely filled by local newscasts on most major network affiliates, including most of ABC's owned-and-operated stations, since the conclusion of Oprah in 2011.

-Episode status

 Most CBS episodes of The Edge of Night no longer exist as the series was broadcast live until September 1975, shortly before the move to ABC.
 The network had terminated its wiping practice of shows it owned in September 1972, but Procter & Gamble continued wiping tapes until 1978.
 Many monochrome episodes and some color episodes of the show were kinescoped; the color episodes in this format survive in black-and-white.
 Forty-five episodes of the CBS era are known to exist, the best-known of which include the Christmas Day 1974 episode and a September 1975 episode depicting the attempted murder of Geraldine.
 Some fans also have the second episode of the series (April 3, 1956), which featured Don Hastings, John Larkin and Teal Ames.
 The first two years of the ABC run also followed the tape-erasure practice, which ceased in 1978 for ABC and all Procter & Gamble shows.

 From August 5, 1985, to January 19, 1989, reruns aired in a daily late-night timeslot on cable's USA Network, airing episodes from June 1981 up to the 1984 series finale.

 From August 2006 to January 2009, Procter & Gamble made several of its classic soap operas available, a few episodes at a time, through AOL Video Service, downloadable free of charge.
 AOL downloads of The Edge of Night commenced with episode #6051, from July 17, 1979, and concluded with episode #6380, from November 6, 1980.

+Reception

+Cleveland Amory of TV Guide found the storytelling so confusing and the subject matter so unpleasant that he lamented, "Why [do] other television shows die, while soap operas, no matter how sick they are, don't."